 Pick up & drop off

-Pick up will be 08:00 from your hotel or a nearby meeting point in Reykjavik.
-This process can take up to 30 minutes, so you may need to be patient, but you do need to be ready at the time stated on your itinerary.
+Pick up is at 08:00 from your hotel or a nearby meeting point in Reykjavík.
+Picking everyone up can take up to 30 minutes, your patience is much appreciated.

 Here you can find a detailed list of information about everything you need to know about this tour: